When Should I Use Block & Report on Bumble?

 Harassment.
 Even if your Bumble match’s messages could be seen as complimentary, if they make you feel uneasy because of the cadence or number of them, it’s a valid reason to submit a report.

 Inappropriate use.
-We do not allow members to use the different modes on Bumble—Date, Bizz, and BFF—for anything other than looking for a date, looking for a friend, or looking to network, respectively.
-If your BFF or Bizz match tries to message you in a way that could be inferred as romantic or sexual, then it goes against our community guidelines.
+We do not allow members to use the different modes on Bumble—Date, Bizz, and BFF (now Bumble For Friends)—for anything other than looking for a date, looking for a friend, or looking to network, respectively.
+If your Bizz or Bumble For Friends match tries to message you in a way that could be inferred as romantic or sexual, then it goes against our community guidelines.

 A previous unmatch or ban.
 Let us know if you see someone on Bumble that you’ve already unmatched with, or someone that you know has been blocked from the app.
 It will be fully investigated by Bumble’s support team.

 General violation of Bumble’s guidelines.
 Our guidelines are in place to help people have an enjoyable and safe experience.
-Anyone failing to adhere to these guidelines risks losing access to Bumble.
+Anyone failing to adhere to these guidelines risks losing access to Bumble or Bumble For Friends.
 This includes using Bumble to get more social media followers, promoting or selling something, violating our photo rules, or being under the age of 18.

-When you sign up to Bumble, it doesn’t mean that you’re giving consent to every stage of the dating process or agreeing to being harassed or coerced.
+When you sign up to Bumble or Bumble For Friends, it doesn’t mean that you’re giving consent to every stage of the dating process or agreeing to being harassed or coerced.
 If someone’s behavior or profile makes you feel unsettled while using the app, use Block & Report to keep yourself and others safe.